 Most older adults are on prescription medications and many take multiple prescriptions.
 This can create the possibility of complex drug interactions.
 Symptoms of misuse can be mistaken for symptoms of chronic medical conditions or aging.

-Marijuana use has increased among all age groups in Vermont, including older adults.
-Half of older adults that use Marijuana also drink alcohol at a risk level.
+Cannabis use has increased among all age groups in Vermont, including older adults.
+Half of older adults that use cannabis also drink alcohol at a risk level.

 Treatment & Recovery Services

 Alcohol and other drug treatment and recovery services should be age-specific, embedded in medical settings and integrated with other health and social services.